komodorio/docs/docs/Learn/Annotations.md

 |{$yaml[spec.my_replicas]}                       | undefined     | path doesn't exist                      |
 |{$yaml[spec.tamplate.spec.containers]}          | undefined     | path doesn't resolve to an actual value |

+*Custom links with a failed pod name will be created on health events only.
-*Custom link with failedPod won't appear for events which aren't connected to a failedPod **Dates can be crasfted using the display guidelines of date-fns https://date-fns.org/v2.25.0/docs/format
+**Dates can be crasfted using the display guidelines of date-fns https://date-fns.org/v2.25.0/docs/format

 ### Full example